videah/plato-opds/README.md

 This project makes no guarantees to be OPDS spec-compliant and your milage may vary.

+Pre-built binaries can be found on the [releases](https://github.com/videah/plato-opds/releases) page.

 ## Usage

 1. Download/build a `opds_fetcher` binary and create a folder in Plato's bin directory for it (usually `/mnt/onboard/.adds/plato/bin/opds`)